-Standard ID numbers must be traceable through associated logbooks, worksheets, and raw data.
+Standard ID numbers must be traceable through associated logbooks, worksheets, and preparation/analytical batch records.

-All reagents and standards must be stored in accordance to the following priority: 1) with the manufacturer srecommendations; 2) with requirements in the specific analytical methods as specified in the laboratory SOP.
+All reagents and standards must be stored in accordance to the following priority: 1) with the manufacturer's recommendations; 2) with requirements in the specific analytical methods as specified in the laboratory SOP.